OSGConnect/INPROGRESS-tutorial-wordfreq/README.md

 	executable = wordcount.py
 	arguments = Alice_in_Wonderland.txt

+The `executable` is the script that we want to run, and the `arguments` is everything else that follows the script when we run it, like the test above.
 The input file for this job is the `Alice_in_Wonderland.txt` text file.
+While we provided the name as in the `arguments`, we need to explicitly tell HTCondor to transfer the corresponding file.
-We include that in the following submit file option:
+We include the file name in the following submit file option:

 	transfer_input_files = Alice_in_Wonderland.txt